Type A

 Types of Smart Breast MRI™ Exams

-If a Diagnostic Smart Breast MRI™ exam is not covered by your insurance, our Smart Screen Breast MRI™ is available for the low, self-pay fee of $375.
+If a Diagnostic Smart Breast MRI™ exam is not covered by your insurance, our Screening Smart Breast MRI™ is available for the low, self-pay fee of $375.

 Diagnostic Smart Breast MRI™